The Jeri J. Masters Carob Tree Fund

 When asked about the secret to her long life, Hilda Richards once said, “I am definitely an optimist, and I think that has helped me very much.”

-Hilda, a true gem of our community, passed away this April at the age of 104.
+Hilda, a true gem of our community, passed away in April 2022 at the age of 104.
 A resident of San Francisco for more than 84 years, Hilda was a survivor of the Holocaust.
 She arrived in San Francisco from Germany in 1938 with just $10, joining her sister, who had emigrated two years prior.
 The sisters remained close throughout their lives.

 Posted by Admin on June 20, 2022